hilios/jQuery.countdown/documentation.md

 }
 ```

-The most important property is the **event.offset**, there you will find the information that you want do display to your end user.
+Most of the time you will be using the `event.strftime` function to render the countdown, the next section goes deeper in this subject.

 <a class="anchor" id="formatter"></a>